amida-tech/blue-button-record/README.md

 * `options` - Optional configuration options for the database.
 The following properties are supported.
 All of them are optional.
   * `dbName` - Name for the database.
 Defaults to `dre`.
   * `supported_sections` - Supported top level sections for health data.
 It is an array of section names and defaults to [blue-button-meta](https://github.com/amida-tech/blue-button-meta) `supported_sections` property.
-  * `matchFields` - Schema to describe match information between Partial and Master Health Record entries.
-This is a JSON object with leaf values describe the type of the data to be stored.
-Hierarchy of the JSON object describes the hierarchy of the patient data and one element arrays are used to describe array of patient data.
-Leaf node types can be `"string"`, `"datetime"`, `"number"`, `"boolean"`, and `"any"`.
-All but `"any"` corresponds to Javascript types.  `"any"` can be used to accept any data.
-Defaults to `{percent: 'number', diff: 'any', subelements: 'any'}` to support [blue-button-match](https://github.com/amida-tech/blue-button-match).
 * `callback(err)` - A callback which is called when connection is established, or an error occurs.

 __Examples__